serbrech/blog/_posts/2016-07-22-migrating-teamcity-to-docker-and-data-containers.md

 ## Postgres

 Postgres is quite straight forward.
-We willll start the postgres container, and take the volume from our postgres-data container :
+We will start the postgres container, and take the volume from our postgres-data container :

     docker run --volumes-from postgres-data \
       --name tc-postgres \